-All the directors of the Bank have held their present positions or other management positions in the same or related companies during the last five years, with the exception of Mr. Pierre Anctil who, prior to June 2008, was Executive Vice-President - Office of the President at SNC-Lavalin Inc.; Mr. L. Denis Desautels who, prior to October 2008, was Executive-in-Residence of the School of Management of the University of Ottawa; Mr. Michel Labonté who, prior to December 2008, was a financial consultant; Ms. Jacqueline C. Orange who, prior to June 2008, was Governor of the University of Toronto and Chair of its business Board (2003-2007); and Ms. Michelle R. Savoy who, prior to September 2011, was President of Capital Guardian (Canada) Inc.
+All the directors of the Bank have held their present positions or other management positions in the same or related companies during the last five years, with the exception of Mr. Michael T. Boychuk who, prior to July 2009, was Senior Vice-President and Treasurer of BCE Inc./Bell Canada and Ms. Michelle R. Savoy who, prior to September 2011, was President of Capital Guardian (Canada) Inc.